 The most compelling and unique iPhone camera feature is Live Photos, which captures video and audio during and just before and after your shot.
 You animate the image during playback by just long pressing on the screen.
 Other Android phones have offered similar features, such as HTC's Zoe, but Live Photos is easier to use.
 Plus, both Facebook and Tumblr support Live Photos, so you can share them with your friends.

 Despite all the promises by Android phone makers to streamline their skins, the iPhone remains the easiest phone to use by far.
 There's no separate app drawer for your apps and no annoying overlay to get in the way.
 Some may lament the lack of change in the look and feel of iOS over the years, but I consider it a plus that it works pretty much the same as it did way back in 2007.
 Pick it up, turn it on, touch the app to open.

 Of course, Apple has folded in enhancements over the years, such as Siri and Control Center (though I think the Today Screen still isn't useful enough), but the iPhone still has zero learning curve.
 With iOS 10, Siri and iMessages are now open to developers, and there are customizable widgets on the Today screen.
 So you can't really make the argument that the iPhone is a walled garden anymore.

 4. OS Updates When You Want Them

-The problem is this: with the exception of pure Android phones like the Nexus, the Samsungs, LGs and HTCs of the world have to jump through more hoops to bring you the latest version of Google's OS, including carrier certification.
+The problem is this: with the exception of pure Android phones like the Pixel, the Samsungs, LGs and HTCs of the world have to jump through more hoops to bring you the latest version of Google's OS, including carrier certification.
 Plus, phone makers typically drag their feet on updating older phones, so as to encourage folks to upgrade.
 All iPhone owners can update to the latest version of iOS on day 1 (or close to, depending on Apple's servers).
 This dynamic isn't going to change anytime soon.

 REBUTTAL: 10 Reasons Android Beats the iPhone